Estimated reading time: 12 minutes

 - place traps on the north-eastern aspect of the tree as this is where the flies are most likely to be active in the morning.

-What fruits do QFF prefer?
+What fruits does QFF prefer?

 - Loquat – the perfect fruit for them at the beginning of the season because they ripen so early

-Which ones don’t they like?
+Which fruit don’t they like?

-- Avocados – they won’t attack them on the tree, especially Hass, though they’ll attempt to get through the skin if they’re short of better options – this (or Fruit Spotting Bug) is one of the causes of the small hard masses you sometimes find in avocados.
+- Avocados – they won’t attack them on the tree, especially Hass, though they’ll attempt to get through the skin if they’re short of better options.
+This (or Fruit Spotting Bug) is one of the causes of the small hard masses you sometimes find in avocados.